spasqualetti/stickleback_plastic_degradation/README.md

 The dataset includes both monoculture and monoculture/coculture experiments.
 Separate branches are used to organize these datasets for clarity and version tracking.

-FTIR_Monocultures contains FTIR data from experiments where individual isolates were incubated with polypropylene (PP) or polyethylene terephthalate (PET) films.
+The Monocultures folder contains FTIR data from experiments where individual isolates were incubated with polypropylene (PP) or polyethylene terephthalate (PET) films.

-FTIR_Monoculture_Cocultures Contains FTIR data from experiments where two isolates were co-incubated with the same plastic film to assess microbial interactions and inhibitory or synergistic effects.
+The Monoculture & Coculture folder contains FTIR data from experiments where two isolates were co-incubated with the same plastic film to assess microbial interactions and inhibitory or synergistic effects.

 The accompanying .prism files include all statistical analyses and graphical visualizations of the data used in this study.